 Leo is a 20-something AQHA gelding.
 He was previously

-He can still get around pretty well in spite of that.
-The veterinarian determined now that the bones have fused, the pain
+some arthritis.
+The veterinarian determined now that the bones have fused, the pain of the injury is gone.
+His stilted

-While shod, he was prone to under-run
+While shod, he was prone to under-run heels, thrush and had contracted heels.
+Since his hock was injured,

-match anymore.
-(He would now be called "hi-low" meaning one front foot is at a higher angle than the other, but
+the front hooves' angles changed and don't match anymore.
+(He would now be called "hi-low" meaning one front foot

-not really clubbed), This is common when horses compensate for hind end problems.
-However, I have him down as a
+is at a higher angle than the other, but not really clubbed), This is common when horses compensate for hind end problems.

-success story, since his under-run heels and thrush problems have gone away since his shoes were pulled.
-He is
+However, I have him down as a success story, since his under-run heels and thrush problems have gone away since

-sound in his hooves.
+his shoes were pulled.
+He is sound in his hooves.
 He now has nice, concave soles, and normal heels.
-His foot is more narrow than probably
+His

-would have been, but he was shod since an early age.
+foot is more narrow than probably would have been, but he was shod since an early age.

 Leo is fed a grass hay for the bulk of his diet.
 He also receives